gabriel951/my_work/work_at_tjdft/README.md

 ## Work in AI systems
 My work in TJDFT was primary in some internal AI systems.
 There were 4 of them and in all of them we deployed using a **GitLab CI/CD pipeline** and **Kubernetes/Openshift** so I acquired a bit of experience with DevOps.
 These systems all employed the microsservice architecture and had to frequently communicate between themselves.
+Almost all of this microsservices were written in **Python**.
 I also added documentation to some of these systems, and a good part of this documentation was wrote as **sequence diagrams in PlantUML**.
 The AI systems were Toth, Maat, Artemis and OdinGPT.

 ### Toth